Ceyron/apebench/README.md

 supervised rollout training and many other features.
 The fourth (4) component is to wrap up the former three and is given by this repository.

+### About APEBench

+APEBench encapsulates the entire pipeline of training and evaluating an autoregressive neural emulator in a scenario.
+A scenario is a callable dataclass.

 ## Typical Workflow

 ### Workflow for a single training run

-A `BaseScenario` consists of all the workflow needed to train autoregressive neural operator.
+A `BaseScenario` consists of all the workflow needed to train autoregressive neural emulatoAs.
 To access a pre-built scenario use either the `apebench.normalized.XX` for normalized (=dimensionless) scenarios or `apebench.physical.XX` for non-normalized scenarios.
 Also consider using the difficulty based interface via `apebench.difficulty.XX`.
 As an example consider